AlexpFr/ssh-create-keys/README.md

 Your private key passphrase is: tgLar76rti7QLCi6ZD5eWrSWkw3iqIRgcpJG12SeWJn6

+The passphrase consists of 44 symbols, with 26 unique symbols.
+It has an entropy of approximately 199 bits, or 4.53 bits per symbol.

 To save your private key with filename ./id_ed25519_2024-04-12_42c76e6b, run the following command to create a file in the current directory: